What is digital accessibility?

 - Our page on Shifting Digital Accessibility Practice provides a framework for thinking about our actions and planning what else we need to do.

-- Our Making Equations Accessible primer has been used widely in the HE sector.
+- Our Making Equations Accessible primer has been used widely in the HE sector and has evolved into the Accessible Maths and Mathematical Text website.

 - We have shared guidance on running user research workshops to connect with the reality of the student experience.